-Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left-hand margin.
-The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.
+activities directly enable other activities to make a substantial contribution to an environmental climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left-hand margin. he full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission elegated Regulation (EU) 2022/1214.